openid/eKYC-IDA/openid-connect-4-identity-assurance.md

 }
 ```

-This example requests the `method` element and the `document` element for every evidence available for a certain user account.
+This example requests the `method` element and the `document` element for every evidence of type `id_document` available for a certain user account.

-Note: The RP does not need to explicitly request the `type` field as it is a mandatory element of any `evidence` entry.
+A single entry in the `evidence` array represents a filter over elements of a certain evidence type.
+The RP therefore MUST specify this type by including the `type` field including a suitable `value` sub-element value.

+The `values` sub-element MUST NOT be used for the `evidence/type` field.

+If multiple entries are present in `evidence`, these filters are linked by a logical OR.

 The RP may also request certain data within the `document` element to be present.
 This again follows the syntax rules used above.